shakebugs/shake-docs/docs/ios/configuration-and-data/auto-screen-recording.md

 Duration of the auto-attached screen recording is 15 seconds.

 :::note
-Screen recording runs on iOS 13+ devices only.
-Testing on iOS simulator may not work and can produce warnings in console log without screen recording.
+Screen recording works on iOS 13+ devices only.

+It may also not work on iOS simulator and could produce console warnings.
 :::

 ## Privacy